Professional and short courses

 His focus was on industry dynamics and evolution in sectors undergoing regulatory and technological discontinuities (including petroleum, airlines, power and gas, consumer goods, financial services, pharmaceuticals and high tech).

-Client strategy issues included the implementation of war-gaming simulation workshops for a new product launch in new markets, regulatory management of US state and federal governments, growth of lean technologies and solar energy start-ups, creating robust strategies for uncertain technological, regulatory and commodity price environments, and mergers and acquisitions across the value chain.
+Client strategy issues included the implementation of war-gaming simulation workshops for a new product launch in new markets, regulatory management of US state and federal governments, growth of clean technologies and solar energy start-ups, creating robust strategies for uncertain technological, regulatory and commodity price environments, and mergers and acquisitions across the value chain.

 Research interests include: